 Additional exemptions may be granted on a case-specific basis for those who do not meet the above criteria.
+Waivers and exemption inquiries can be emailed to SPHAdmissionsTestWaivers@uth.tmc.edu; requests should include supplemental documentation for consideration.

 10. Transcript Credential Evaluation